outlandishideas/kasia/README.md

 # Pepperoni

-> A React Redux toolset for the WordPress API.
+> A React Redux toolset for the WordPress API

 ## Features